geodesignhub/3DViewer/README.md

 # Geodesignhub 3DViewer

 A fully integrated 3D viewer for ideas negotiated on Geodesignhub.
 This 1-click plugin helps you visualize the outcomes of negotiations and focuses on buildings / urban form.
+You can

 ## Screenshots